Source–message–channel–receiver model of communication

 The SMCR model has been applied to various fields, such as mass communication, communication at the workplace, and psychology.
 It also influenced many subsequent communication theorists.
 It has been criticized for oversimplifying communication.
 For example, as a linear transmission model, it does not include the discussion of feedback loops found in many later models.
 Another common objection is that the SMCR model fails to take noise and other barriers to communication seriously and simply assumes that communication attempts are successful.

 Background

-David Berlo published his Source-Message-Channel-Receiver (SMCR) model of communication in his 1960 book The Process of Communication.
-Some theorists also refer to it as the Sender-Message-Channel-Receiver model.
-Its exact formulation is usually attributed to Berlo but various models with similar components were already proposed earlier, such as the Shannon–Weaver model and Schramm's model.
+David Berlo published his source–message–channel–receiver (SMCR) model of communication in his 1960 book The Process of Communication.
+Some theorists also refer to it as the sender–message–channel–receiver model.
+Its exact formulation is usually attributed to Berlo but models with similar components were already proposed earlier, such as the Shannon–Weaver model and Schramm's model.
 For this reason, term SMCR model is sometimes used to refer to these models as well.
-The main focus of this article is Berlo's model.